MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-connect-existing-resource.md

 ### Enable recording and SMS services

 This section explains how you can enable recording or SMS services by creating event subscription endpoints.
-To do this, you must first subscribe to the corresponding events by creating [Event Grid](/azure/event-grid/overview) subscriptions on the Azure portal.
+To do this, you must first subscribe to the corresponding recording or SMS events by creating Event Grid subscriptions on the Azure portal.
+More information: [Event Grid](/azure/event-grid/overview)

-## Prerequisites

 - [Get the subscriber endpoint for recording](#get-the-subscriber-endpoint-for-recording).
 - [Get the web hook endpoint for SMS](#get-the-subscriber-endpoint-for-sms).